frontendnorth/fen/src/_blog/2019/rebooting-front-end-north.md

 If you’ve ever been to the [Front End Sheffield user group](https://www.meetup.com/Front-End-Sheffield/), you’ll already know who we are!
 That’s because Front End North has the same team of organisers behind it.

-{% image "happy-fes-crew.jpg", "The FEN team", "right" %}Amy Benson, Ian Parr, Katie Fenn, JP Archer, Laura Kishimoto
+{% image "happy-fes-crew.jpg", "The FEN team", "full" %}Amy Benson, Ian Parr, Katie Fenn, JP Archer, Laura Kishimoto
 {% endimage %}

 Some of us have been working in tech for many years, some of us are relative newcomers.
 We are developers, designers and managers.
 We have a broad range of professional backgrounds.
 Our events have covered web security, accessibility, design, performance and communication.
 A conference gives us a bigger stage and a bigger audience to showcase the impact of the work we do.